calee14/FoodAllergyIndicator/README.md

 ```
 git clone https://github.com/calee14/FoodAllergyIndicator.git
 ```
 If you want to use the app you can download it on the App Store.
 [Link will be soon available]().
+May expect some delays due to the long app store review times.
 # Deployment
 It should be intuitive enough to open the app in xCode and running it on a simulator.